savonet/book/quickstart.md

 Error 7: Invalid value: That source is fallible
 ```

-which means that Liquidsoap has detected that the source declared at line 1 from
+This means that Liquidsoap has detected that the source declared at line 1 from
 character 5 to character 27 (i.e., the `input.http`) is fallible.
 We could
 simply ignore this warning, by passing the parameter `fallible=true`{.liquidsoap} to the
 `output.pulseaudio`{.liquidsoap} operator, but the proper way to fix this consists in having